 \subsection{Model Summary}

 We also outline some of the main processes accounted for in the models. \begin{enumerate} \item Effector CD8+ T cells and NK cells induce apoptosis of cancer cells, with this being inhibited by TGF-$\upbeta$ and the PD-1/PD-L1 complex.
-However, TNF and IFN-$\upgamma$ induce necroptosis of cancer cells, causing them to become necrotic before they are removed. \item Necrotic cancer cells release DAMPs such as HMGB1 and calreticulin, which stimulate immature DCs to mature. \item Some mature DCs migrate to the T cell zone of the TDLN and activate naive CD8+ and CD4+ T cells (including Tregs), with CD8+ T cell and Th1 cell activation being inhibited by Tregs and the PD-1/PD-L1 complex. \item Activated T cells undergo clonal expansion and proliferate rapidly in the TDLN, with CD8+ T cell and Th1 cell proliferation being inhibited by Tregs and the PD-1/PD-L1 complex. \item T cells that have completed proliferation migrate to the TS and perform effector functions including the production of pro-inflammatory (IL-2, IFN-$\upgamma$, TNF) and immunosuppressive (TGF-$\upbeta$, IL-10) cytokines.
-Extended exposure to the cancer antigen can lead CD8+ T cells to become exhausted, however, this exhaustion can be reversed by pembrolizumab. \item In addition, mature DCs, NK cells and macrophages secrete cytokines that can activate NK cells and polarise and repolarise macrophages into pro-inflammatory and immunosuppressive phenotypes. \item Pembrolizumab infusion promotes the binding of unbound PD-1 receptors to pembrolizumab, forming the PD-1/pembrolizumab complex instead of the PD-1/PD-L1 complex.
+However, TNF and IFN-$\upgamma$ induce necroptosis of cancer cells, causing them to become necrotic before they are removed. \item Necrotic cancer cells release DAMPs such as high mobility group box 1 (HMGB1) and calreticulin, which stimulate immature DCs to mature. \item Some mature DCs migrate to the T cell zone of the TDLN and activate naive CD8+ and CD4+ T cells (including Tregs), with CD8+ T cell and CD4+ T helper 1 (Th1) cell activation being inhibited by Tregs and the PD-1/PD-L1 complex. \item Activated T cells undergo clonal expansion and proliferate rapidly in the TDLN, with CD8+ T cell and Th1 cell proliferation being inhibited by Tregs and the PD-1/PD-L1 complex. \item T cells that have completed proliferation migrate to the TS and perform effector functions including the production of pro-inflammatory cytokines such as interleukin-2 (IL-2), interferon-$\upgamma$ (IFN-$\upgamma$), and tumour necrosis factor (TNF), and immunosuppressive cytokines such as transforming growth factor-$\upbeta$ (TGF-$\upbeta$) and interleukin-10 (IL-10).
+Extended exposure to the cancer antigen can lead CD8+ T cells to become exhausted; however, this exhaustion can be reversed by pembrolizumab. \item In addition, mature DCs, NK cells and macrophages secrete cytokines that can activate NK cells and polarise and repolarise macrophages into pro-inflammatory and immunosuppressive phenotypes. \item Pembrolizumab infusion promotes the binding of unbound PD-1 receptors to pembrolizumab, forming the PD-1/pembrolizumab complex instead of the PD-1/PD-L1 complex.
 This reduces the inhibition of pro-inflammatory CD8+ and Th1 cell activation and proliferation while also reducing the inhibition of cancer cell lysis. \end{enumerate}